harry9345/gsm-task/README.md

-# Getting Started with Create React App
+# This project is not ready yet

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+it will be updated in couple hours

 ## Available Scripts